vibhaas/vibhaas.github.io/_posts/2024-07-14-So you want to learn how to program.md

 What works for us may not work for you, but aim to complete most of the concepts in the roadmap.
 - Don’t trust us.
 Jump to advanced levels, face challenges, get mocked by the lack of knowledge, and doubt your ability.
 It’s okay to feel so.
 Don’t give up.
 Return to basics to understand the necessity of following the roadmap.Return to basics to understand the necessity of following the roadmap.
 - The key to learning stuff in this specific field is not just consistency and dedication, you have to choose the pertinent subjects to dedicate your time to.
 - The learning curve in AI is steeper than cubic polynomials, the initial steps can be tiring and exhausting.
-So, Try implementing the stuff that you learnt cuz visual learning proves to be helpful in the long run.
+So, try implementing the stuff that you learned caused visual learning proves to be helpful in the long run.
-- Don’t blindly follow the tutorials implementing the ML and ANN algos, try to understand the intuition behind the algo and then code it up.
+- Don’t blindly follow the tutorials implementing the ML and ANN algos, try to understand the intuition behind the algorithm and then code it up.
 - Don’t ask too many questions up front.
 Just dive in and get started!

 ## On Game Development